What Is CBD Oil? Our Ultimate Guide

 Marijuana is rightly considered to be a “drug.”
 It is cultivated mainly for medicinal and “recreational” purposes.
 Both indica and sativa strains, as well as hybrids of the two, are used to produce marijuana.

 The United States federal government considers marijuana to be a Class I controlled substance.
-However, many U.S. states have instituted legislation to regulate its cultivation and allow its use as medicine.
+However, many U.S. states have instituted legislation to regulate the cultivation of marijuana and allow its use as medicine.
 Some states have also legalized marijuana for recreational use.